-(b) According to the length of the loan period: From the point of view of the length of the loan period we can classify agricultural credit into the following three types :--- instance, the construction of wells and embankments.
+(b) According to the length of the loan period: From the point of view of the length of the loan period we can classify agricultural credit into the following three types.

+Long-term credit is needed normally for a period of five to thirty years for the purchase of land and standing improvements, and for effecting permanent and durable improvements as, for instance, the construction of wells and embankments.
 Having regard to their income and obligatory expenditure, farmers can repay the loans raised for these purposes only out of the extra income secured by the investments; repayment has, therefore, to be in instalments spread over a number of years.
-For instance, the maximum period allowed for repaying such loans is $36\frac{1}{2}$ years in New Zealand, 50 years in Italy and Japan, 60 years in Denmark and 75 years in France.
+For instance, the maximum period allowed for repaying such loans is 361⁄2 years in New Zealand, 50 years in Italy and Japan, 60 years in Denmark and 75 years in France.